dumbledorebryant/rr_Homeworks/Project/Task2/Task2.md

 net.bridge.bridge-nf-call-iptables = 1
 EOF
 ```
-Finally, we need to install docker.
+Next, we need to install docker.
 For me, I installed docker with apt-get:
 ```
 sudo apt-get install docker
 sudo apt-get install docker.io
 ```
+Finally, since the mirrors are from google, we need to deal with the GFW.
+Relevant jobs are omitted.
 ## Install kubeadm and kubelet
 ### Configuration for kubeadm
 We just need to write configuration into kubeadm.conf, just as following: